streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401testdnsanswerampedns0clientsubnetipedns0clientsubnetipampedns0clientsubnetmaskedns0clientsubnetmaskhostedzoneidhostedzoneidamprecordnamerecordnameamprecordtyperecordtypeampresolveripresolverip-get-openapi.md

           $ref: '#/definitions/holder'
       - in: body
         name: ResourceIds
-        description: "A complex type that contains the ResourceId element for each resource for which you\t\t\twant to get a list of tags"
+        description: A complex type that contains the ResourceId element for each resource for which youwant to get a list of tags
         schema:
           $ref: '#/definitions/holder'
       - in: path